Keith-Jordan/Conduct-Security-Audit/README.md

 > Modul 1-8 are inspired by Google CyberSecurity Certification on Coursera.

 ## Professional Statements
 I am Keith Jordan.
-I am a Warehouse Assistant and Inventory Control Specialist with four years of experience in the transport industry.
-This has givin me the skill to be very detail oriented and having great communication in my day to day.
+Currently a Warehouse Assistant and Inventory Control Specialist with four years of experience in the transport industry.
+This has given me the skill to be very detail oriented and have great communication in my day to day.

 Recently, I completed the Google Cybersecurity Professional Certificate to pursue my passion for technology and Cybersecurity.
 The Google Cybersecurity Professional Certificate has prepared me for industry-ready jobs.
 My ultimate goal is to become a Security Analyst.
 This role suits me because I have strong analytical abilities, persistence, eagerness to learn, a can-do attitude, problem-solving skills, and communication skills to address problems and emerging threats.
 As of August 2024, I am preparing to take the AWS Cloud Security, CompTIA A+, and CompTIA Security+ certifications.
-I am egar to contenue to learn every day.
+I am eager  to continue to learn every day.

 ## Portfolio